In Florida, probate takes 6-9 months. More complicated situations may take longer. The probate is finished once the court enters a formal discharge.

-Probate in Florida is a legal proceeding that administers the provisions of a decedent’s testamentary last will after the decedent’s death.
-Probate is designed to pay the decedent’s creditors and to transfer title of the decedent’s property to heirs designated in the will.
+In Florida, probate is the legal process through which a court administers the provisions of a decedent’s last will and testament.
+Probate is designed to pay the decedent’s creditors and transfer the decedent’s property to heirs designated in the will.

-The general rule is that all assets in the decedents personal name are included in and require probate.
+The general rule is that all assets in the decedent’s personal name require probate.
 Probate is not required for assets that transfer to designated individuals by contract and that are exempt from the decedent’s creditors, such as retirement accounts, life insurance, and tenants by entireties property.
 Assets that are subject to probate comprise “the probate estate.”

-Determining which type of probate to file depends on the amount and nature of property in the decedent owned and the decedent’s date of death.
+Determining which type of probate to file depends on the amount and nature of the property that the decedent owned and the decedent’s date of death.

 - File the petition for administration and order admitting the original will to probate.

 - Notification of the beneficiaries.

 - Final accounting.

 - Distribution of assets to beneficiaries.